opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 Standards like the [Open Graph protocol](http://ogp.me) and [oEmbed](http://oembed.com) not only improve the way search engines and other machine 'users' access the platform, they also make it easy to bring in rich content from different sites through standard interfaces.

-Using these standards, sharing links to datasets on *opendata.swiss* is vastly improved: simply by pasting in the URL to a dataset on a platform with support for the protocol (like Discourse or Wordpress), visitors of your site see a "card" with the title and description and possibly an image of the page.
+Using these standards, sharing links to datasets on *opendata.swiss* is improved: simply by pasting in the URL to a dataset on a platform with support for the protocol (like Discourse or Wordpress), visitors of your site see a "card" with the title and description and possibly an image of the page.
 If you see a plain link, then embedding is not supported or working - but visitors can still navigate to the target page.

 Here is an example of how a dataset renders at time of writing in the [Slack](https://slack.com/) web application using basic HTML5 metadata:

 ![](../../images/embed/ckan-default.png)

-Compare this to a dataset rendered using Open Graph from the CKAN instance at [data.beta.nyc](http://data.beta.nyc/showcase/nyc-marriage-index), which appears like this in the same client:
+Compare this to a dataset rendered through Open Graph support from the CKAN instance at [data.beta.nyc](http://data.beta.nyc/showcase/nyc-marriage-index), which appears like this in the same client:

 ![](../../images/embed/ckan-opengraph.png)

 This option would not allow search and other interactivity, but could provide a basis for it (further discussion in the next option).
 Initially it would make it easy for content owners to use their own existing platforms to present the datasets in a nice way just by linking to the datasets.

-Open Graph support is available in more [recent versions](https://github.com/ckan/ckanext-showcase/pull/7) of CKAN.
+Open Graph is available in [recent versions](https://github.com/ckan/ckanext-showcase/pull/7) of CKAN.
 Another example deployment with support is the open data portal of the [City of Zurich](https://data.stadt-zuerich.ch/).

 There are various open-source packages and libraries you can use as a developer to add support for reading Open Graph metadata in your Web project.
 Here are some examples: [pelican-open_graph](https://github.com/whiskyechobravo/pelican-open_graph) (Pelican is used in this Handbook), [opengraph by erikriver](https://github.com/erikriver/opengraph), [Drupal](https://www.drupal.org/project/oembed), [JavaScript/Node.js](https://www.npmjs.com/package/open-graph), and a middleware API at [Opengraph.io](https://www.opengraph.io/documentation/).